jamescodesfe/journee/README.md

 ## Things I fixed

+- Initially the app didnt run.
+I had to fix it to run properly.
-- Reworked the ToDo App and added additional and missing functionality in the ItemList.tsx and Redux Files.
+- Reworked the ToDo App that was initially broken.
+- Added additional and missing functionality in the ItemList.tsx.
+- Fixed the Redux Reducer and Actions files to implement new functionality and fix existing functionality.
-- I implemented a basic flex layout that displays well across all devices
+- I implemented a basic flex layout that displays well across all devices.
+- Used basic media queries to ensure all devices have conditional logic to ensure they display correctly.
 - Added a Basic Layout & OffCanvas system
 - Added Meterial UI Icons to the ToDo App